 In reviewing nominees ICGC gives priority to students with academic interests related to global change, with a focus on the global south; potential for scholarly excellence; and a commitment to interdisciplinary work.

-Awards vary in amount, duration, and format, with up to $23,000 in the first year of study.
+Awards vary in amount, duration, and format for the first year of study.
 Transportation costs to Minnesota are not covered.
 The student's home department typically guarantees support in the form of 50% teaching or research assistantships in the second and third years of study, and tuition and health insurance benefits for four years.
 Upon successful completion of all coursework and of oral and written doctoral qualifying examinations, research year support is provided through a combination of ICGC dissertation research support and/or home department research support.